mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-`when` takes promises, waits for them to resolve and returns a promise with the results.
+`when` takes promises, waits for them to resolve, and returns a promise containing the results.

-And of course, if any of them fail the chain calls the next `catch`, like *any* promise chain.
+As with any promise chain, if any of the component promises fail, the chain calls the next `catch`.

-# PromiseKit Extensions
+# PromiseKit extensions

-When we made PromiseKit we understood that we wanted to *only* use promises, thus, wherever possible, we offer
+When we made PromiseKit, we understood that we wanted to use *only* promises to implement
-extensions on top of Apple’s APIs that add promises.
+asynchronous behavior.
+So wherever possible, we offer extensions to Apple’s APIs that reframe
+the API in terms of promises.
 For example:

 ```swift
 firstly {